fullvomitforme/roskiebookclub.github.io/README.md

 Becoming a member of the Roskie Book Club is easy!
 Simply follow these steps:

 1. Visit our website at [www.roskiebookclub.com](http://www.roskiebookclub.com)
-2. Click the "Join Now" button
+2. Click the "Join Now!" button
 3. Fill out the membership form
 4. Start reading and sharing your thoughts with our community! 🤗